JetBrains/kotlin-web-site/docs/topics/numbers.md

 val l = 1L + 3 // Long + Int => Long
 ```

-## Operations
+## Operations on numbers

 Kotlin supports the standard set of arithmetical operations over numbers: `+`, `-`, `*`, `/`, `%`.
 They are declared
-as members of appropriate classes.
+as members of appropriate classes:

 ```kotlin
 fun main() {